 If you want to use acidic toppings, you can go for pickled vegetables.

-Salsas, with a smoky touch from charred chilies or vegetables, are often an excellent option when making tacos de Buche.
+With a smoky touch from charred chilies or vegetables, Salsas are often an excellent option when making tacos de Buche.
 When making salsa, only use the freshest ingredients you can get your hands on.

 Also, don't add the salsa too soon, especially if it's directly from the fridge, because it will cool the entire taco.